chama2003/soc/README.md

-Pharmacy SPC System
+💊 Pharmacy SPC System

-This project is a comprehensive solution for managing the operations of a pharmaceutical company, specifically for the State Pharmaceutical Corporation (SPC).
-The system integrates various business processes such as drug manufacturing, importing, and distribution.
-It provides features such as supplier registration, stock updates from manufacturing plants and warehouses, drug search and order placement, and more.
-The system aims to streamline the workflow, enhance operational efficiency, and improve service delivery.
+A comprehensive C# .NET Web API solution developed for the State Pharmaceutical Corporation (SPC).
+This system is designed to manage the full spectrum of pharmaceutical operations—from supplier registration and stock management to drug orders and third-party API integration.

+📌 Project Overview
+The Pharmacy SPC System streamlines the internal and external processes of a pharmaceutical organization.
+It centralizes tasks related to manufacturing, importing, warehousing, and distribution to improve workflow efficiency and enhance service delivery to pharmacies and healthcare partners.

-Key Features:
+🚀 Key Features
+🔗 Supplier Registration
-Supplier Registration: Allows suppliers to register through the main branches and website.
+Suppliers can register via main branches or through the SPC official website.

+Registration requests are validated and stored in a secure database for further processing.

+📦 Stock Management
-Stock Management: Real-time stock updates from manufacturing plants and warehouses.
+Real-time stock updates from both manufacturing plants and warehouses.

+Helps maintain optimal inventory levels and reduces the risk of overstock or stockouts.

+🔍 Drug Search & Order Placement
+Pharmacies can search for available drugs via the system.

-Drug Search and Orders: Enables pharmacies to search for drugs and place orders, integrated with pharmacy management systems.
+Allows authorized pharmacies to place orders, which are integrated with their internal pharmacy management systems.

-API Development: Exposes system functionalities through APIs for easy integration with other platforms.
+🛠️ Tech Stack
+Backend: C# (.NET 6/7 Web API)

+Database: Microsoft SQL Server